19hours/sg-statutes/Acts/Land Surveyors Act.md

 (4) Where a licence is granted by the Board to a corporation or partnership subject to conditions (other than those specified in subsections (1) and (2)), the corporation or partnership may, if aggrieved by the decision of the Board, appeal in the prescribed manner to the Minister whose decision shall be final.

-[18
+[23

 ### Change in composition of board of directors, members, etc.

-24\.—(1) Any licensed corporation shall, within 30 days of the occurrence of —
+19\.—(1) Any licensed corporation shall, within 30 days of the occurrence of —

-(a) any alteration of its memorandum or articles of association to remove the restrictions, limitations or prohibitions of the kind specified in section 22(1), (2) or (4), whichever is applicable;
+(a) any alteration of its memorandum or articles of association to remove the restrictions, limitations or prohibitions of the kind specified in section 17(1), (2) or (4), whichever is applicable;

 (b) any change in the composition of its board of directors, members or shareholders; or

-(c) any revocation of any resolution passed by the board of directors under section 22(1)(e)(ii) or (2)(c)(iii),
+(c) any revocation of any resolution passed by the board of directors under section 17(1)(d)(ii) or (2)(c)(iii),

-[37/2004 wef 31/03/2005]

 furnish the Board a true report in writing giving full particulars of the alteration, change or revocation, as the case may be.

+[37/2004]

 (2) Any licensed partnership shall, within 30 days of the occurrence of any change in the composition of its members, furnish the Board a true report in writing giving full particulars of the change.

-[19
+[24

 ### Application of Companies Act

-25\.—(1) Sections 162, 163 and 197 of and the Eighth Schedule to the Companies Act (Cap.
+20\.—(1) Sections 162, 163 and 197 of and the Eighth Schedule to the Companies Act (Cap.
 50) shall apply to a licensed corporation which is an exempt private company subject to the modification that any reference in those sections and that Schedule to an exempt private company shall not include a reference to the licensed corporation.

 (2) Every such licensed corporation shall —